-It helps us to work out your new Benefit / Support quickly if you provide all the information and evidence we need straightaway but don't delay in reporting your change if you do not have all of the supporting evidence as this can be still be supplied after you have submitted your change in circumstance.
+It helps us to work out your new Benefit / Support quickly if you provide all the information and evidence we need straightaway.
+Do not delay reporting your change if you do not have all of the supporting evidence.
+This can be supplied after you have submitted your change in circumstance.

 Types of changes of circumstance can include:

 - A change in income or finances of you, your partner or any other adults or children who live in your home